ECB's Constancio says prefers no policy change in foreseeable future

 “We have delivered and we will continue to deliver,” he told Germany’s Boersen Zeitung, when asked about the likelihood of further action.
 “We have the tools that could help us reach our goal, and, if it becomes necessary, we will use them.”

-In the comments published on the ECB’s website on Wednesday, Constancio also defended a recent extension to the ECB’s money-printing program that fell short of market expectations.
+In the comments published on the ECB’s website on Wednesday, Constancio also defended a recent extension to the ECB’s money-printing programme that fell short of market expectations.